dailystudio/devbricksx-android/docs/sample_notebook_tutorial_04.md

 }

 ```
-As shown above, we differentiate these two cases by the value of notedId, which is passed through Navigation arguments.
+As shown above, we differentiate these two cases by the value of noteId, which is passed through Navigation arguments.
 If **noteId** is -1, it indicates that we are creating a note from scratch.
-While if the **noteIde** is other values, we load the note from database and attach to user interface.
+While if the **noteId** is other values, we load the note from the database and attach it to the user interface.

 ## About
-An informative About is also required for an application. **DevBricksX** provides you quick way to generated your About screen.
+An informative About is also required for an application. **DevBricksX** provides you a quick way to generate your About screen.

 ![](./assets/notebook_about.png)

-**AbsAboutFragment** enables developer to show an About dialog with unified user interface layout.
+**AbsAboutFragment** enables developers to show an About dialog with a unified user interface layout.
 It includes:

 - A top illustration area

-	It shows an attrative image of your application.
+	It shows an attractive image of your application.
 You can display your image by override **appThumbResource**.
 If it is set to -1, the dialog will not include a top illustration area.

 - Application name